 South of Bigfork, along the east shore of Flathead Lake are Woods Bay, Yellow Bay and then Blue Bay.
-Blue Bay is on the Flathead Indian Reservation.
+Blue Bay is on the Flathead Reservation.

 The Blue Bay campground and day use area are owned and run by the Confederated Salish and Kootenai Tribes.
 The entrance and part of the day-use area are visible from the two-lane highway.
 Every time I’ve passed I’ve said that I should sometime stop and see what all is there.